beiweitemderbeste/fullstackopen_translation_de/part_1/part_1b.md

 > Calling arto.greet.bind(arto) creates a new function where this is bound to point to Arto, independent of where and how the method is being called.

-Der Funktionsaufruf arto.greet.bind(arto) erstellt eine neue Funktion, bei der "this" an Arto gebunden ist, unabhängig davon, wie die Methode aufgerufen wird.
+Der Funktionsaufruf arto.greet.bind(arto) erstellt eine neue Funktion, bei der "this" an Arto gebunden ist, unabhängig davon, wie die Methode greet aufgerufen wird.

 > Using arrow functions it is possible to solve some of the problems related to this.
 They should not, however, be used as methods for objects because then this does not work at all.
 We will come back later to the behavior of this in relation to arrow functions.

 Indem man Pfeilfunktionen nutzt, ist es möglich einige Probleme zu umgehen, die mit "this" verbunden sind.
-Allerdings sollten Sie nicht für Objektmethoden verwendet werden, weil dann "this" überhaupt nicht funktioniert.
+Allerdings sollten sie nicht für Objektmethoden verwendet werden, weil dann "this" überhaupt nicht funktioniert.
 Wir kommen später nochmal auf die Beziehung von Pfeilfunktionenn und "this" zurück.

 > If you want to gain a better understanding of how this works in JavaScript, the Internet is full of material about the topic, e.g. the screencast series Understand JavaScript's this Keyword in Depth by egghead.io is highly recommended!